-- 222. The allegations contained in the preceding paragraphs are alleged as if fully set forth herein. - 223.
-The Fourteenth Amendment to the U.S. Constitution provides in relevant part: "No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws."
+200. The allegations contained in the preceding paragraphs are alleged as if fully set forth herein.

+201. The Fourteenth Amendment to the U.S. Constitution provides in relevant part: "No of the United States; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws."